jozavala-msft/data-accelerator/Arm-Parameters.md

 	* Update mainCert, reverseProxyCert and sslCert with the path of each certificate.

 ### Use existing AAD apps
-* For DataX processing, two AAD apps will be used: A clientApp for the web site and a serviceApp for the service fabric service apps.
+* For Data Accelerator processing, two AAD apps will be used: A clientApp for the web site and a serviceApp for the service fabric service apps.
 The script will create the two apps by default.
-And once the deployment's done, you might need to get those apps admin-consented.
-Please ask your subscription owner.
-But if you already have the apps which are admin-consented, you can use them and no additional process will be needed.
+And once the deployment's done, you might need to get an admin of your tenant to consent those apps.
+Please ask your tenant owner.
+If you already have the apps which are admin-consented, you can use them and no additional process will be needed.
 In order to use existing apps, please set the following properties as described.
 	* Update serviceAppName and clientAppName with your app names
 	* e.g.
 		* serviceAppName=myServiceApp
 		* clientAppName=myClientApp

-### Recover an existing DataX environment
+### Recover an existing Data Accelerator environment
 * If you need to recover an existing environment, there are two options.
 	* The first option which is recommended is to build a new environment
 		* Delete the resource group of your environment